Winder Circular, The Howgills

 Directions to be used in conjunction with a map.

-4. As you head through the next gate, to your right is Settlebeck Gill, which is stunningly clear, a definite Lake District feel to the water!
+As you head through the next gate, to your right is Settlebeck Gill.
+The water here is stunningly clear, a definite Lake District feel!
 Continue up the hill, keeping the beck on your right, until you reach a metal gate at the top, marked as your entrance to Open Access Land.

-6. Continue along this path.
-It is well trodden and will take you across several streams along the way (even more if it’s as wet as it was when we took these pictures!)
+Continue along this path.
+It is well trodden and will take you across several streams along the way.
 To your right, is Settlebeck Gill, which will drop deeper and deeper as you climb away from it.
 To your left is the fell you’re climbing, Winder.

-13. Alternatively, to avoid the road, there is a path (unmarked on an Ordnance Survey Explorer Map, but visible on the standard map on the OS Navigation App and also on the ground) and you can follow this back to Lockbank Farm.
-Before you reach the gate in the dry stone wall (as mentioned above) turn left.
-Use the dry stone wall to your right as a guide.
-You will loosely follow it all the way to Lockbank Farm where there is a gate into the famyard.
+Alternatively, to avoid the road, there is a path (unmarked on an Ordnance Survey Explorer Map, but visible on the standard map on the OS Navigation App and also on the ground).
+Simply bear left, and skirt around the base of the fell without crossing through the dry stone wall.
+You can follow this back to Lockbank Farm.
+Be assured, it’s an obvious path (pictured).
+This takes you back to Lockbank Farm where there is a gate into the farmyard.

 One of the fell ponies you can find grazing on the Howgills